Learning resources for research students

 Publons - online Peer Review training Curtin has partnered with Publons to provide our students, faculty and staff with exclusive access to the Publons Academy.

 Curtin has partnered with Publons to provide our students, faculty and staff with exclusive access to the Publons Academy.
+The Publons Academy offers a practical peer review training course designed for early career researchers.
+You can view the Publons Academy video for a short introduction.

 Through 10 short modules, designed together with internationally renowned researchers, editors and Nobel Laureates, you will: